Colorado Tenant Rights — 2026

 3

-Retaliation clauses against tenants who report code violations
+Retaliation clauses discouraging tenants from reporting code violations

 What to Watch For in a Colorado Lease